wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation/includes/4-deploy-cloud.md

-In this exercise, you'll deploy Microsoft Cloud for Financial Services in your Microsoft 365 tenant.

-## Task 1: Deploy Microsoft Cloud for Financial Services

 In this task, you'll deploy all Microsoft Cloud for Financial Services capabilities.

 1. While signed in to your Microsoft 365 tenant, open a new tab and then go to [https://aka.ms/solutioncenter](https://aka.ms/solutioncenter/?azure-portal=true) to access the Microsoft Cloud Solution Center.
 Select the **Microsoft Cloud for Financial Services** button to begin setup.